aaronalbinson/fresh/src/pages/how-to-enter.md

       be attached.
 This should not exceed 200 words.

-      – We only expect to receive PDFs and no other file types.
+      – We only expect to receive PDFs and do not accept any other file types.
       If the project has a video, please submit a link at the end of the project description PDF.

       – The category names can be found on the 'Rules' page, which is located in